bxdoan/bxdoan/README.md

 <div align="center">

-> People who can’t throw something important away, can never hope to change anything.
+> You can die anytime, but living takes true courage.

-> — Armin Arlelt —
+> — Himura Kenshin —

 </div>